eu-digital-skills-jobs/skillsat-admin-web/README.md

-# skillsat Admin Web
+# Skillsat Admin Web
-Skillsat Admin Web
+TODO: Describe what this project is about and provide brief installation instructions